What is UPI International Transfer?

 Thanks to advancements in fintech, accepting UPI for international payments no longer requires opening a local office or setting up an Indian bank account.
 Platforms like Razorpay, Paytm, Cashfree, EnKash, and others have made it simple, compliant, and quick to collect INR and settle in foreign currency.
 These solutions come with regulatory support, purpose code tagging, and forex settlement—all handled in the background.

 The opportunity is clear.
-UPI is the future of payments in India, and now global businesses can be a part of it.
+UPI continues to dominate India’s digital payments landscape, and now global businesses can be a part of it.

 FAQs